casper-network/docs-archive/disclaimer.rst

 This Whitepaper is a draft and the information set out herein is of a preliminary nature.
-Consequently, neither CasperLabs Networks Ltd nor any of its affiliates assumes any responsibility that the information set out herein is final or correct and each of the foregoing disclaims, to the fullest extent permitted by applicable law, any and all liability whether arising in tort,
+Consequently, neither CasperLabs Networks AG nor any of its affiliates assumes any responsibility that the information set out herein is final or correct and each of the foregoing disclaims, to the fullest extent permitted by applicable law, any and all liability whether arising in tort,